Acres Homes, Houston: History

+In 1988 the Acres Homes War on Drugs Committee made anti-drug dealing campaigns focused on Andrew Winzer Park.
+In 1989, President of the United States George H. W. Bush made a speech praising the group.
+He made the speech with Mayor of Houston Kathy Whitmire while at one of the rallies from the group.

 As black populations in predominately African-American neighborhoods in the Houston area declined between 1990 and 2000, Lori Rodriguez of the Houston Chronicle wrote that Acres Homes, along with the MacGregor-Riverside Terrace area, "barely held on to their historical population base."

 On August 30, 2007, the Houston Chronicle published an article about a syphilis outbreak in Houston.
 Marlene McNeese-Ward, the Houston Health Department chief of HIV/STD and Viral Hepatitis Prevention, stated "We're really looking at Acres Homes especially, and Sunnyside, but there's not too many ZIP codes... where we're not seeing any (cases)."

 A gated community in the area opened on 9 acre of land in 2008.
 La Sierra, a development on the same size of acreage and adjacent to the original one, was being developed as of 2017.
 Contempo Builders, operated by David Bohorquez, a Venezuelan American, developed both properties.

 In 2016 the Highland Heights Annex Action Committee wrote a letter to their Houston City Council member, Jerry Davis, stating opposition to developments of new industrial facilities and townhouses.
 Acres Homes is still a predominantly African American neighborhood.